Other Youth Topics

 Juvenile Justice

-Runaway youth and youth experiencing homelessness have higher rates of involvement with the juvenile justice system than their peers,1 including higher rates of misdemeanor charges and gang affiliation.2 According to a study of runaway youth and youth experiencing homelessness in the Midwest, over half had been arrested at least one time since they first ran away, with many arrested multiple times.3 In one study, researchers found that among runaway youth and youth experiencing homelessness in 11 U.S. cities, nearly 44 percent had stayed in a jail, prison, or juvenile detention center, 78 percent have had at least one interaction with the police at some point in their life, and nearly 62 percent had been arrested at least once.
-4
+Runaway youth and youth experiencing homelessness have higher rates of involvement with the juvenile justice system compared with their peers.
+In one study, researchers found that among runaway youth and youth experiencing homelessness in 11 U.S. cities, nearly 44 percent had stayed in a jail, prison, or juvenile detention center; 78 percent had at least one interaction with the police at some point in their life; and nearly 62 percent had been arrested at least once.1

 This correlation between homelessness and juvenile justice involvement is particularly strong for youth experiencing homelessness who have been physically abused.
-Youth experiencing homelessness with a history of physical abuse are nearly twice as likely than non-abused youth to be arrested and detained, suggesting that there is an acute need for screening and trauma-informed supports and services for youth impacted by homelessness who may be at risk of delinquency.5 Providing relevant and trauma-informed services to this population could play a significant role in mitigating their likelihood of contact with the juvenile justice system and could have considerable positive impacts on the lives and outcomes of youth experiencing homelessness.
+Youth experiencing homelessness with a history of physical abuse are nearly twice as likely than non-abused youth to be arrested and detained, suggesting an acute need for screening and trauma-informed supports and services for youth impacted by homelessness who may be at risk of delinquency.2 Prevention policies such as housing assistance, trauma-informed services, and substance use counseling could play a significant role in mitigating young people at risk of or experiencing homelessness’s likelihood of contact with the juvenile justice system and could have considerable positive impacts on their lives and future outcomes.

-They may engage in delinquent acts such as stealing, selling drugs, and prostitution as strategies for survival and these behaviors often serve as the initial point of contact with the justice system.6 Youth who have run away multiple times, who ran away at an early age, and who have experienced externalizing behavioral disorders (e.g., drug abuse, alcohol abuse, and conduct disorders) have been found to be more likely to be involved in these delinquent behaviors and subsequent arrest(s), suggesting that a small percentage of delinquent behavior among homeless youth may be an attempt to feed addictions that have developed.7 These findings again point to the need for accessible trauma-informed services that center mental, intellectual, and behavioral disorders as well as substance use/misuse treatment for youth experiencing homelessness.
+These youth may engage in delinquent acts such as stealing, selling drugs, and prostitution as strategies for survival, and these behaviors often serve as the initial point of contact with the justice system.3 Youth who have run away multiple times, who ran away at an early age, and who have experienced externalizing behavioral disorders (e.g., drug abuse, alcohol abuse, conduct disorders) are more likely to be involved in these delinquent behaviors and subsequent arrest(s), suggesting that a small percentage of delinquent behavior among homeless youth may be an attempt to feed addictions that have developed.
+These findings again point to the need for accessible trauma-informed services that center mental, intellectual, and behavioral disorders as well as substance use/misuse treatment for youth experiencing homelessness.
 Providing runaway youth and youth experiencing homelessness with such services can address root causes and risk factors for heightened juvenile justice involvement among this population.

-When young people leave residential juvenile justice placements, they face many challenges as they reenter the community, home, and school/work force.
+When young people leave residential juvenile justice placements, they face many challenges as they reenter the community, home, and school/workforce.
 Youth may return to unstable home settings, face a lack of family support, struggle to remain in school, lack the skills needed for employment, and experience a gap in behavioral health services.
-Further, they can face policies that may prohibit individuals with certain criminal records from living in Section 8 housing.8 These barriers may create situations where youth return to the street upon release.
-In these cases, there is a strong chance they will become involved in the same behaviors that initially led to arrest.
-Learn more about how planning for reentry when a youth enters the juvenile justice system can increase success, and about the federal programs that support youth experiencing homelessness and runaway youth to keep them from returning to the streets and continuing the cycle of homelessness and delinquency.
+These barriers may create situations such that youth return to the street upon release.
+In these cases, a strong chance exists that they will become involved in the same behaviors that initially led to arrest.
+Learn how planning for reentry when a youth enters the juvenile justice system can increase success, and about the federal programs that support youth experiencing homelessness and runaway youth to keep them from returning to the streets and continuing the cycle of homelessness and delinquency.

 Resources